cherepasshka/tex-producer/README.md

 This repository contains the program that produces LaTex code for:
 * Printing matrices
 * Transforming matrix into stepped matrix form
+* Solving matrix equation Ax = b, where b is column

 #### Usage:
 ===TODO===